SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 - USB-C cable
 - A Wireless Access Point (which has an active internet access)
 - Android Phone or iPhone with **Simplicity Connect App (formerly EFR Connect App)** App, which is available in Play Store and App Store.
-- LM75 Temperature Sensor (in-built sensor available on WSDK/WPK board)
+- **Temperature Sensor Requirement**: Please note that an external LM75 temperature sensor must be connected for the application to function correctly, as the WSDK/WPK board does not have a built-in sensor.
 - **SoC Mode**:
   - Standalone
     - BRD4002A Wireless pro kit mainboard [SI-MB4002A]